michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 Here, you can see how the 4 key fields in the query result set get mapped to the Multistat fields.
 In this case, the **label** is associated with the query field 'sensor', **Value** as 'quantity', with 1 decimal place and no scaling (scale factor = 1).
+Note too that the default aggregation parameter of 'Last' is selected.
+This dataset contains multiple rows for some labels - this setting automatically selects the last (latest) value for each sensor

 Note too, that the bars are set to be sorted in ascending 'sensor' name.